UPstartDeveloper/pagerank-graph-model/README.md

 ## How Graph Theory Relates to PageRank

-If there's two things that the InternetGraph does really well, it's:
+If there's two things that the Internet does really well, it's:

 1. **Storing** Information, and
 2. **Connecting** people with that information